adamclayd/angular-bootstrap-5/README.md

 ```
 Attributes
 	align                         - Horizontal alignment of the pagination element.
 Valid values are 'left', 'center', 'right', and null.
 	                                Default is null.

 	current-page                  - Meant to bind to a currentPage scope variable.

 	display-pages-range           - The number of pages to display at one time.
 Default is 5.

 	first-page-text               - The first page link text.
 Default is 'First',

 	last-page-text                - The last page link text.
 Default is 'Last'.

 	next-page-text                - The next page link text.
 Default is 'Next'.

 	number-items                  - The total number of items.

-	page-change         - Function that is executed when the page changes. $page and $pageSize are provided to pass to the function.
+	page-change($page, $pageSize) - Function that is executed when the page changes. $page and $pageSize are provided to pass to the function.

 	page-size                     - Number of items on each page.
 Default is 10.

 	previous-page-text            - The previous page link text.
 Default is 'Previous'.

 	size                          - Bootstrap size of the pagination element.
 Valid values are 'sm' and 'lg'.
 Default is null.

 	with-first-last               - Indicates whether or not to have the first page link and the last page link.
 Default is true.

 	with-previous-next            - Indicates whether or not to have the previous page link and the next page link.
 Default is true.

 ```